 Seifer heads off, leaving the faceless warden to continue the torture.
 Squall chose to give up his resistance at this point, and passed out.
 The Warden ordered two “Moombas” to guard Squall, which was such a goofy name that I immediately knew it belonged to the Red XIII-looking monsters.

 Returning yet again to the main party, it finally sunk in for Zell that he’s a monk and he hasn’t been remotely hampered by the guards taking his weapons.
 The game presents this delay as though it were Zell’s fault, as though he was too slow to get it, but I can’t help that notice that Selphie and Former Instructor Quistis, who may have actually taught Zell how to fight, didn’t clue into this either.
 Long story short, Zell pretends the others are ill, punches out the guard, and no one even considers taking the guard’s baton to join Zell on the jailbreak.
-Nope, no one in the party is trained to use batons, so obviously you can’t use them at all!
+Nope, no one in the party uses batons as their main, so obviously you can’t use them at all!
 Don’t try to use weapons taken from the wandering monsters and guards Zell is about to defeat, it’s not like guns revolutionized warfare by allowing even untrained soldiers to fire them with ease!

 So yes, Zell is loose in the prison, with the Moomba at his side as a faux “party member” who doesn’t fight.
 At this point, the game’s Information menu is happy to tell you that Moombas identify people by… licking their blood… which is enough to make me wish I had never been curious about them.
 After some GF shuffling, we were ready to go, though Kyle would eventually go back to the GF menu and equip Zell with every single GF we had, because why not?
 (Ed.
 Because they get less EXP that way, that’s why not.)
 And so we were ready to go.
 Thus… into D-District prison, a dungeon that I am going to introduce to you, without my usual context and buildup, as being the single worst dungeon in the entire franchise to date.